 Notes

 - Pintxos in Basque Country are often as beautiful as they are delicious.
-To make this simple pintxo truly exciting, you can put some optional toppings on a decorative toothpick and spear the skewer into the center of the pintxo.Â
+To make this simple pintxo exciting, you can put some optional toppings on a decorative toothpick and spear the skewer into the center of the pintxo.Â

 Leave a Reply